OSVR/OSVR-Unity/OSVR-Unity/README.md

 Examples for buttons and analog triggers are included in the `minigame` scene.

+Paths for these callbacks that provide useful information can be found in the main OSVR-Core documentation on the "Writing a client application" page.

 ### Other interaction
-Any other interaction with the OSVR framework goes directly through the Managed-OSVR (.NET) wrapper without any Unity-specific adaptations.
-See that source for examples of button and analog callbacks, as well as display parameter access (ideally used to set up the display properly.
+Any other interaction with the OSVR framework should go directly through the Managed-OSVR (.NET) wrapper without any Unity-specific adaptations.
+See that source for examples of button and analog callbacks, as well as display parameter access (ideally used to set up the display properly).
 In terms of API, the Managed-OSVR API is effectively a direct translation of the C++ wrappers of OSVR `ClientKit`, so please see the main OSVR-Core client documentation for more information.

 ### Execution
 A standalone player built for Windows may end up needing the `-adapter N` argument, where `N` is a Direct3D display adapter, to put the rendered output on the HMD display.